jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 presence on the HackerOne platform, making up 25% of all customer programs.
-Financial services is a growing sector, with 53% of hackers spending time on these organizations programs, up from 44% in 2022\.
+Financial services is a growing sector, with 53% of hackers spending time on these organizations’ programs, up from 44% in 2022\.
 40% of hackers now hack government organizations, up from 33% in 2022\.
-Conversely, cryptocurrency and blockchain, which had seen increased ethical hacker activity in prior years, now have fewer hackers focusing on themdown to 16% from 17% in 2022\.
+Conversely, cryptocurrency and blockchain, which had seen increased ethical hacker activity in prior years, now have fewer hackers focusing on them—down to 16% from 17% in 2022\.
 Retail and e\-commerce platforms remain popular, with 48% of hackers spending time on them, but this is a